Updated: Oct 29, 2020

 Oh yay, periods.
-Who doesn’t love losing blood once a month or so?
-We all know the annoyance of the flow and the panic of blood seeping through (but you can help put that fear to rest with all-natural leak-proof underwear from PantyProp to guard the flow) – but just what is that menstrual flow made up of anyway?
+We all know the annoyance of the flow and the panic of blood seeping through (but you can help put that fear to rest with leak-proof period underwear from Ruby Love to guard the flow) – but just what is that menstrual flow made up of anyway?
 With the average woman menstruating for over 40 years of her life (and with a mean of 13 periods a year) that’s a lot of blood and stuff you will be losing, so why not get to know a little more about just what it all is?

 It’s Not Just Blood